 Oscar De La Hoya will now represent an undefeated Mexican star chasing old rival Floyd Mayweather’s coveted 50-0 boxing record.

-‘Zurdo,’ who is 41-0 with 27 KOs, is a top light heavyweight contender and former world champion.
+‘Zurdo,’ 41-0 with 27 KOs, is a top light heavyweight contender and former world champion.

 Ramirez has signed a multi-fight deal with Golden Boy.
 Full details of Ramirez’s imminent return come shortly.